The Rice Noodle Roll, ( 腸粉) at Urban China in Edmonton was well made and pretty but rather bland. It only got a Rating of 3 out of 5.

 I think I can say that the appearance of the Urban Chine Rice Noodle Roll is about as pretty as I have seen.
 They were well rolled and plated very nicely, which is often not the case.
 They were also quite tight and easy to pick up and maneuver with chopsticks.
 The thickness of the noodle sheet was just right and it was steamed to the proper degree so that it had no doughy taste, but wasn’t too soft.
 The sauce did not contain Oyster Sauce, as is common, but rather seemed to be Soy Sauce with a touch of sugar and perhaps a splash of Rice Wine.
 It was nicely sweet and not too assertive.

-The only problem with these rolls was that the flavorings were barely discernible.
+The only problem with the 腸粉 at Urban China was that the flavorings were barely discernible.
 There was a little hint of scallion but the shrimp were entirely tasteless and only served to add a little visual appeal.
 Probably, they were old ones that had been drying out on the shelf for too long.
 Ultimately, this particular rendering the dish was so bland as to have been disappointing.
 It was a shame really, as the rolls were excellent otherwise.